nsuroghon/Workout-Tracker/README.md

 * [License](#license)

 ## Description
 The Workout Tracker app serves as a student assignment application to apply concepts studied about MongoDB, Mongoose schema and Express routing.
-The Workout Trackerallows users to build and track daily workouts!
+The Workout Tracker allows users to build and track daily workouts!

 ## Visit
 [Visit Workout Tracker App](https://salty-tundra-04486.herokuapp.com)